jacobemcken/jacobemcken.github.io/_posts/2004-07-03-pixel-failuer-wtf.markdown

 categories:
 - Computer
 tags: []
-comments: []
+comments: false
 ---
-<p>Yesterday I recieved my my TFT monitor which I had been looking forward to all day.
-While I unwrapped this super slim eight wonder of the world I thought: "This really rocks"!</p>
+Yesterday I recieved my my TFT monitor which I had been looking forward to all day.
+While I unwrapped this super slim eight wonder of the world I thought: "This really rocks"!

-<p>And I did... until I discovered a pixel error on the monitor :(</p>
+And I did... until I discovered a pixel error on the monitor :(

-<p>Monday I will send it back and order a new one :-&#47;</p>
+Monday I will send it back and order a new one :-/